jamsocket/jamsocket-javascript/README.md

 })

 // this spawns a backend via the Jamsocket API and returns a URL you can
-// use to connect to your backend - or pass the spawnResult to a SessionBackendProvider
-// and use Jamsocket's React hooks to interact with your session backend const spawnResult = await spawnBackend()
+// use to connect to your backend - or pass the spawnResult to a SessionBackendProvider and SocketIOProvider const spawnResult = await spawnBackend()

 // you may also pass in any of the following spawn options